multicatch/cucumber-audit/doc/README.md

 This tool is used for building custom automated auditing scenarios using predefined or custom steps.
-The heart of this tool is Cucumber, which provides Gherking and reports that can be used as a security audit report.
+The heart of this tool is Cucumber, which provides Gherkin and reports that can be used as a security audit report.

 ### Where can it be used?